 1997 - Bloody Run Historical Society was formed.

-The Huntingdon and Broad Top Mountain Railroad was chartered in 1852 to provide a rail link from Huntingdon to Bedford for the purpose of shipping high-quality coal mined on the Broad Top to market.
+The Huntingdon and Broad Top Mountain Railroad was established in 1852 to connect Huntingdon to Bedford, facilitating the transport of premium coal from the Broad Top region to broader markets.
 The line from Hopewell to Mt.
-Dallas was completed in 1863.
-This line also carried timber, freight, and passengers to and fro.
+Dallas was finished in 1863, serving not only coal but also timber, general freight, and passengers.
 At Mt.
-Dallas, it merged with the Pennsylvania RR's Bedford & Bridgeport line heading west.
-The H&B/TMRR declared bankruptcy and ceased operations in 1954 when all original equipment was sold.
+Dallas, it intersected with the Pennsylvania Railroad's Bedford & Bridgeport line heading west.
+The H&BTM Railroad went bankrupt in 1954, ceasing operations and liquidating all original equipment.

-However, the rail equipment is only part of our story.
-Since 1997 a group of dedicated volunteers have worked diligently to fill both depots with memorabilia generously donated by Everett area individuals and businesses.
-Additionally, BRHS Historians, Barbara Miller and Pat Morgart have compiled thousands of old photos, documents, and newspaper articles vividly telling Everett's commercial and industrial story, most of which can be found in the Main Street Exhibit located in the freight depot.
-The museum is always interested in receiving additional materials which may be loaned or donated.
-Barb Miller also crafts a monthly Everett heritage display at the Everett Free Library.
+But the railway equipment tells only part of the story.
+Since 1997, dedicated BRHS volunteers have filled both depots with memorabilia donated by the Everett community.
+Volunteers have curated an extensive collection of photos, documents, and newspaper articles, vividly depicting Everett's commercial and industrial heritage, showcased in the Main Street Exhibit at the freight depot.
+The museum welcomes additional donations or loans of historical materials.
+Barb Miller also creates monthly heritage displays at the Everett Free Library.

 Contact Us: